Alcohol as a Fuel Source

 Pure forms of alcohol, such as denatured alcohol, may be used indoors with adequate ventilation.
 However, some forms may be toxic and need more ventilation due to toxins produced from combustion.
 The following forms of alcohol are good candidates for use as a fuel source.

 Isopropyl alcohol (rubbing alcohol) is an acceptable cooking fuel.
-It may be purchased in 70 percent, 91 percent, and 99 percent strengths.
+It may be purchased in 70 percent, 91 percent.
 The higher the percentage of alcohol, the better the alcohol will burn.
 Isopropyl alcohol produces a yellow flame and does not burn as cleanly denatured alcohol or ethanol.

 Denatured alcohol is often recommended by manufacturers of alcohol stoves.
 It can be purchased online or in hardware stores in the paint section.